-Vegetarian Charcuterie Boards will be your newest obsession.
+This Vegetarian Charcuterie Board will be your newest obsession.
 Push aside the traditional meat and cheese platter and welcome this vegetarian option!

 How to make a Vegetarian Charcuterie Board

 So what exactly is a Charcuterie board?
-It is basically a meat and cheese tray.
+It is basically a meat and cheese tray, plain and simple.
 But let’s take this concept a little deeper.
 The word Charcuterie is actually a French word.

 See below for the charcuterie pronunciation.
 It’s a tricky one!
 The word means smoked, dry-cured or cooked meats.

-These boards really do not need an introduction as they are pretty popular right now.
+These Vegetarian Charcuterie Boards really do not need an introduction as they are pretty popular right now.
 People are being creative and making the boards to fit the likes and needs of their diets!

 Whether you are a meat eater, plant-based easter or vegetarian, you can create a beautiful inviting board that everyone can enjoy!
 For us, we need our board to be vegetarian and gluten free!

 TIPS for Vegetarian Charcuterie